Fractal-Dex/ve-api/README.md

-# Èquilibre Data Processing Service
+# Fractal Data Processing Service

 This repository contains a Node.js application that simplifies the retrieval and processing of data from the Kava blockchain.
 The application leverages Redis, a powerful in-memory data store, to provide fast and efficient storage for the processed data.